Redland Recovery | Redland City Council

 Disposal of sandbags

-After extreme weather events, like ex-Tropical Cyclone Alfred, proper management of sandbags is essential for your safety and the environment.
+After extreme weather events such as Tropical Cyclone Alfred, proper management of sandbags is essential for your safety and the environment.
 Sandbags should never be disposed of in regular kerbside bins, as they are too heavy for collection trucks.

-Council urges residents to avoid taking uncontaminated sandbags to Recycling and Waste Centres to help manage the ongoing recovery efforts.
-Instead, store them for future use or use the sand in your garden.
+To help manage the ongoing recovery efforts, Council urges residents to avoid taking uncontaminated sandbags to Recycling and Waste Centres.
+Instead, store them for the future or use the sand in your garden.

 Floodwaters and stormwater drains